 Currently the Company offers a wide range of proprietary valves and other specialty equipment for rail tank cars and road tankers.
-In the 1990's Kelso's origins were based on unique inventions that better served problematic safety issues in the transport of hazmat commodities.
+In the 1990's Kelso's origins were based on unique inventions that better served problematic safety issues in the transport of hazmat commodities by rail tank car.
 The Company's commercial business evolution began with the adoption of the Company's patented constant force pressure relief valves during the surge in crude-by-rail (CBR) shipments from 2012 to 2015.
-Since 2012 the Company has distributed over 82,000 valves generating more than \$118 million in revenues.
+Since 2012 the Company has distributed over 89,000 valves and generated more than \$137 million in revenues.
+Total OEM production output in 2022 was 9,812 rail tank cars.
+Kelso provided 4,609 valves (47%) for new tank car production and 2,445 valves for retrofit and repair activity in 2022.